swapnalikadam/swapnalikadam/README.md

 ## Hi there, I am Swapnali :raising_hand_woman:
 ### Full Stack Developer by Profession :woman_technologist:

 I am an experienced Full Stack Developer in Canada who recently completed a master's in computer science.
-I have over 5 years of industry experience as a Full Stack Software Developer, specializing in web development for both the E-commerce and Oil and Gas sectors.
-I am actively seeking opportunities in software development and am eager to apply my skills and contribute valuable insights to innovative projects.
+With over 5 years of industry experience, I specialize in web development, particularly within the E-commerce and Oil & Gas sectors.
+I am passionate about contributing to innovative software development projects and leveraging my expertise to deliver valuable insights and impactful solutions.

 ## Skills and Experience
 * HTML5